 To help remedy this social ill, the review offers specific changes to be considered by the government.
 Firstly, the panel call for a comprehensive review into the ways in which perpetrators use the family justice system to continue their abuse of mothers through child proceedings.
 Further, the experts claim they have evidence that many family court judges are not taking allegations of domestic violence seriously enough when they decide on child contact.
 However the panel acknowledges that Sir James Munby’s Revised Practice Direction 12J has made good headway in protecting mothers and children from abuse.
 To supplement this document, the panel suggest that the family law judiciary undertake compulsory and sustained training in how to deal with domestic violence cases, for which the impact should be officially reviewed.

 To make these suggestions more robust, the panel highlight legislation to be introduced or revisited.
 The review rekindles the call for a Domestic Violence and Abuse Bill that would bar perpetrators of domestic violence from cross-examining their victims in the family courts.
 This policy was proposed in the Prisons and Courts Bill 2016/17, however it was dropped despite being “long overdue”.
-The panel also recommend making a breach of a Domestic Violence Prevention Order a criminal offence as the orders were not being upheld, and for the definition of ‘coercive control’ to be extended to include after a couple have separated.
+The panel also recommend making a breach of a Domestic Violence Prevention Order a criminal offence, and for the definition of ‘coercive control’ to be extended to include after a couple have separated.